psteichen/clusil-website/_events/wg-bcms-session-10-1.md

 link: ''

 ---
 **Session 10** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.

-Join us to continue the discussions…..
+How BCM can fit into an effective incident and crisis management process?

+* - Provide guidance and enforce awareness on the existing Crisis Management Processes?
+* - Keep all stakeholders up-to-date about their roles and duties during an incident?
+* - More….
+Let’s discuss

 ##### When: